Leafwing-Studios/leafwing-website/content/projects/index.md

 2. Rich and satisfying **tactical combat** with unparalleled character and monster customization.
 3. A fresh set of **narrative mechanics** that foster player agency and create fascinating emergent storylines.

-By using the same set of <a href="https://rules.fontsofpower.com/#/" style="color: green;">rules</a> for both the tabletop and video game, this game pushes the boundaries of both media.
+By using the same set of [rules](https://rules.fontsofpower.com/#/)  for both the tabletop and video game, this game pushes the boundaries of both media.
 Learn to play with the video game (since "no one reads the rulebook"), team up with your friends using the game as a first-class virtual-tabletop (VTT), then keep playing in our rogue-lite single player modes long after the rest of your party has logged off.

-Join our the *Fonts of Power*  &nbsp; <a href="https://discord.gg/K6SSPvfkne" style="color: green;"> Discord</a> or watch on <a href="https://github.com/leafwing-studios/fop-game" style="color: green;">Github</a> to follow along as we turn our prototypes into a complete game!
+Join our the *Fonts of Power*  [Discord](https://discord.gg/K6SSPvfkne) or check out the repo on [Github](https://github.com/leafwing-studios/fonts-of-power) to follow along as we turn our prototypes into a complete game!

 # Emergence